clear-code/BrowserSelectorMirror/README.md

 On this case all patterns must be valid regular expressions, so you cannot mix regular expression patterns and wildcard patterns.

-Regular expression patterns must match to the whole URL, not partially.
-Prealse remind that you must put `.*` at the end of the pattern if the pattern needs to be matched to arbitrary paths under a specific host.
+Regular expression patterns matches by partial matches.
+If you want to do exact match, use the `^` assertion to indicate the beginning of the pattern and the `$` assertion to indicate the end of the pattern.

 Please see the following page for the grammar of the regular expression: